Yluro/timaeus/README.md

 - Olex2 GUI panel.
 - SHAPE 2.1 wrapper and output parser.
 - Octahedral distortion parameters calculation.
-- [cosmochlore](https://github.com/Yluro/cosmochlore) integration: Continuous Shape Measures (CShM), Continuous Symmetry Operation Measures (CSoM) and octahedral distortion (ODis), with user-defined reference shapes.
+- [Cosmochlore](https://github.com/Yluro/cosmochlore) integration: Continuous Shape Measures, Continuous Symmetry Operation Measures and octahedral distortion.
 - Centroid merging for pi-bonded ligands
 - Automatic disorder handling.
 If more than two parts are found in the selected strucutre, calculations will be run on each part separately.